moay/distributed-systems-rd/readme.md

   this prototype), the event which initially triggered the message should maybe be fired again.
 In this case, it would be useful to have an event id which could be resubmitted with the new instance of the event.
 This would allow other downstream processes to determine if the event has already been handled and can therefore be ignored.
-Not providing an event id or message id forces the microservices to check the message contents and decide based on those whether to do anything or not (which could also be a valid strategy).
+Not providing an event id or message id forces the microservices to check the message contents and decide based on those whether or not to do anything (which could also be a valid strategy).
 * Proper RabbitMQ setup for multiple consumers.
 Currently, the order-microservice produces messages to one fanout queue on RabbitMQ.
-The voucher microservice will consume those and take them and acknowledge towards RabbitMQ.
+The voucher microservice will consume this queue and acknowledge the messages towards RabbitMQ.
 This will take the messages out of the queue.
 If at some point multiple microservices enter the game and might be interested in order related events, a queue/exchange management strategy would need to be discussed and implemented in order to have proper queues for each microservice.
 * Security between microservices.
-For this prototype, the communication between the microservices and RabittMQ is not encrypted.
+For this prototype, the communication between the microservices and RabbitMQ is not encrypted.
 I'd recommend to at least force SSL when leaving a dev environment.
 Also I'd recommend signing message contents and validating that the message has been issued by a trustworthy system.
 * Performance considerations on the database.
 As the database might grow quickly, using indexes seems like a good idea.